p4pst/2D-Platformer-Greenfoot/README.md

 5. Import the GreenfootController.xml
 6. Apply the config to Controller-1
 7. select different slot if more controller plugged in
-8. Open Greenfoot and the game.
+8. Open Greenfoot and start the game.
-9. Startet playing.
+9. Press start and play.
-10. Move with cross, shoot with circle and use bumper to jump
+10. Move with cross, shoot with circle, bumper to jump
 ```

 ## Contributing